What is Fat Necrosis?

 Magnetic Resonance Imaging is sometimes neessary for additional confirmation of fat necrosis, but it’s effectiveness is debatable.

 Even with the greater specificity of MRI, it does not tend to convincingly show those features which can emphatically rule out malignant carcinoma.

 So, the general consensus seems to be that mammograms are probably the best way to investigate fat necrosis.
 However, if there is any uncertainly at all your breast cancer specialists will request a biopsy.

 Treatment of Breast Fat Necrosis

-Fat Necrosis requires no treatment.
-Some family physicians suggest applying warm compresses to the effected breast for about 30 minutes every four hours for a day or so, but generally the situation will just resolve on its own.
+Fat Necrosis requires no treatment at all.
+Some family physicians suggest applying a warm compress to the breast for about 30 minutes every four hours for a day or so.
+Generally, however, the situation will just resolve by itself.

 - The Very Best Type of Breast Lumps